-The Prevent duty Guidance (2021) defines British Values as democracy, rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-The Prevent duty also reminds providers of the need to promote the Equality duty to learners.
+British Values are democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 Roles and Responsibilities

 Role of the Governing Body

 It is the role of the governing body to ensure that the school meets its statutory duties with regard to preventing radicalisation.